Yash-Vekaria/ad-inventory-fraud-measurement/README.md

 ***

-**For any issues pertaining to this repository, please raise a Pull Request (PR).
+**For any issues pertaining to this repository, please create a Pull Request (PR).
 For any additional questions related to this research, feel free to reach out to `yvekaria@ucdavis.edu`.**

 ***